w3nest/gallery/assets/home.md

 <note level="warning" title="Backend Installation Required">
 Some showcases require additional **backend services** injected into the W3Nest environment.
-These examples cannot run directly online, they will only work when served from the **local W3Nest server**.
+These examples cannot run directly online, they will only work when served from the <ext-link target='w3nest.server'>W3Nest server</ext-link>.
 A clear warning is displayed at the beginning of such pages.
 </note>

 ---

-### 🔍 **What’s Inside?**
+## 🧭 **Explore the Gallery**

-This gallery is just getting started — it currently features a **single chapter** as a first illustration 😅.
+This gallery is just getting started.

+👉 Want to help it grow?
+Check out the <cross-link target="contribute"></cross-link> page and learn how to create and share your own interactive scientific showcase.

+You'll find below the available chapters.

 <!-- dynamically filled with each chapter’s abstract and title -->

 <div id="chapters-abstract"></div>

 ---

-## Get involved

-The W3Nest Gallery is open, extensible, and built for explorers — whether you’re prototyping in a notebook, testing a showcase, or experimenting with W3Nest features.

-Want to help the gallery grow?
-Check out the <cross-link target="contribute"></cross-link> page to learn how to create and share your own interactive scientific showcase 🚀.
-All showcases are implemented as standalone **ESM modules**, designed to be reused, adapted, and extended.
+## 🌟 Love what you're seeing?

-* ⭐ Star us on <github-link target="repo">GitHub</github-link>
+* ⭐ Give us a star on <github-link target="repo">GitHub</github-link>.
-* 🐦 Share with friends, colleagues, or your favorite platform
+* 🐦 Share it with friends, colleagues, or on your favorite platform.
-* 💬 Feedback, ideas, and contributions are always welcome
+* 💬 Feedback, ideas, or contributions are always welcome!

+Every bit of support keeps the project growing — and helps remind us that we’re not building in the dark. 🙌

-Thank you for being part of the journey! 🌟
+Thank you for being part of the journey!